jshilong/flashface-page/README.md

 # FlashFace

-This is the repository that contains the source code for the webpage of LivePhoto.
+This is the repository that contains the source code for the webpage of FlashFace.

 If you find FlashFace useful for your work please cite:
 ```